Browsing by Author "Fraser, Michael"

 - Sort Options

-Item Restricted ACCY225: Accounting: Introduction to Accounting Systems(2019) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2008) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2011) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2009) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2010) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2011) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2007) Fraser, MichaelItem Restricted ACCY317: Accounting: Accounting Information Systems(Victoria University of Wellington, 2005) Fraser, MichaelItem Restricted ACCY406: Accounting: Accounting Information Systems(Victoria University of Wellington, 2005) Fraser, MichaelItem Restricted ACCY406: Accounting: Accounting Information Systems(Victoria University of Wellington, 2005) Fraser, MichaelItem Restricted ACCY413: Accounting: Accounting, Organisations and Society(Victoria University of Wellington, 2009) Fraser, MichaelItem Open Access Competing Discourses in Social and Environmental Accounting: an Overview of the Conceptual Landscape(Te Herenga Waka—Victoria University of Wellington, 2004) Brown, Judy; Fraser, MichaelIn recent years there has been a marked resurgence of interest in the areas of corporate social responsibility (CSR) and social and environmental accounting (SEA) among business, Governments, public policymakers, investors, unions, environmentalists and others.
+Item Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2011) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2008) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2010) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2009) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(2019) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2011) Fraser, MichaelItem Restricted ACCY225: Accounting: Introduction to Accounting Systems(Victoria University of Wellington, 2007) Fraser, MichaelItem Restricted ACCY317: Accounting: Accounting Information Systems(Victoria University of Wellington, 2005) Fraser, MichaelItem Restricted ACCY406: Accounting: Accounting Information Systems(Victoria University of Wellington, 2005) Fraser, MichaelItem Restricted ACCY406: Accounting: Accounting Information Systems(Victoria University of Wellington, 2005) Fraser, MichaelItem Restricted ACCY413: Accounting: Accounting, Organisations and Society(Victoria University of Wellington, 2009) Fraser, MichaelItem Open Access Competing Discourses in Social and Environmental Accounting: an Overview of the Conceptual Landscape(Te Herenga Waka—Victoria University of Wellington, 2004) Brown, Judy; Fraser, MichaelIn recent years there has been a marked resurgence of interest in the areas of corporate social responsibility (CSR) and social and environmental accounting (SEA) among business, Governments, public policymakers, investors, unions, environmentalists and others.
 While at one level there appears to be widespread agreement that CSR and SEA are worthy topics of attention, different groups have very different understandings of these fields.
 This article provides a meta-analysis of these differences by comparing three broad approaches to SEA: the business case, stakeholder-accountability and critical theory approaches.
 It also responds to concerns a number of commentators have expressed regarding the current dominance of 'business case' discourses.
 While not seeking to impose on readers a 'correct' way of viewing SEA and CSR, exposure to competing perspectives is viewed as one way of challenging us to think more reflectively about the frames available to us and their implications for the social realities we construct, embed or seek to change.Item Restricted MMPA513: Professional Accounting: Accounting Systems(2019) Fraser, Michael; Moses, Olayinka